amynic/love-island-project/README.md

-# love-island-project

-## Are you Love Island's "Type on Paper": The Technical Story
+# Are you Love Island's "Type on Paper": The Technical Story

 << Initial Non Technical Blog post will go here>>